 - 20.1 All decisions must be delivered in writing. - 20.2 If a law provides that a decision be heard by a panel of judges, the decision rendered must be by the majority.
-A dissenting judge must submit his/her reasons for his/her dissent in writing.
-There can be no abstentions.
+A dissenting judge must submit his/her reasons his his/her dissent in writing. - 20.3 Unless a Kahnawà:ke Law specifies otherwise, all decisions of the Kahnawà:ke Court of Appeal are final.